maryamzarin/Portfolio-Guide/README.md

 # Portfolio-Guide
 Welcome to my data portfolio!
-Here I document a summary of some of my projects in the data field.
+Here, I document a summary of some of my projects in the data field.

 # Power BI
 | Project Link | Project Description | Dashboard Link |